loganjsch/solemate/ExampleFlows.md

 He sees the correct account and click on it, which calls GET /users/{user_id}/.
 While scrolling through them, he notices a pair of shoes he likes that are rated highly, so he decides to click on them, which calls GET /shoes/{shoe_id}.
-Finally, he decided that these are the shoes for him and saves them to his profile by calling POST /shoes/add by entering in their shoe id.
+Finally, he decided that these are the shoes for him and buys them from Footlocker.
+Afterwards, hesaves them to his profile catalog by calling POST /shoes/add and entering in their shoe id.

 ## User wants to compare two shoes